 “Non-bank lenders play an increasingly larger role in global credit markets.”

 With slowed-down bank and leveraged loan growth, non-bank lenders play an increasingly larger role in global credit markets, and have taken over a large part of the role of traditional commercial lenders, in particular in the US.
-Private debt markets, part of the alternative asset class, have come of age, and stood at USD 1.4 trillion at the start of 2023.
+Private debt markets, part of the alternative asset class, have matured and stood at USD 2 trillion at the start of 2025.

 The private debt market is expected to grow to USD 2.3 trillion by 2027, and has gained more pricing power as public markets and banks continue to tighten their credit offerings.
-A telling example is the fact that private market loans provided 86 per cent of debt to the leveraged buyout (LBO) market in 2023.
-Another example is, according to SIFMA, the fact that in 2023 in the United States non-financial businesses owed 75 per cent of their debt obligations to bond issuance and only 25 percent to bank loans (the opposite is the case in the UK, Japan, and Eurozone).*
+A telling example is the fact that private market loans provided over 70 per cent of debt to the leveraged buy-out (LBO) middle market, and 46 per cent to larger transactions (USD 1bn+) in the United States in 2025, non-financial businesses owed 77 per cent of their debt obligations to bond issuance and only 23 percent to bank loans (the opposite is the case in the UK, Japan, and Eurozone).*